 On our first night we had dinner in the main building of the resort – fresh halibut with wild rice and broccolini salad, and chocolate caramel ganache with strawberries for dessert.
 We made friends with a Californian couple sat at the table next to us.
 People here are so friendly!

 Our days in Tofino were mainly taken up with outdoor activities with Remote Passages Marine Excursions – a company that Rosie’s friend Mel had worked for on her year abroad.

->

-> We started with kayaking around the beautiful Clayoquot waters.
-We had three kayaks between us – one for our guide, one for mum and dad and one for Rosie and I. The guide showed us how to prepare our kayaks and we did a practice run on the pebble beach before pushing off into the waters.
+We started with kayaking around the beautiful Clayoquot waters.
+We had three kayaks between us – one for our guide Paul, one for mum and dad and one for Rosie and I.

->

-> On our journey back to Tofino Harbour, we paddled through a field of seaweed floating on the surface of the water.
+On our journey back to Tofino Harbour, we paddled through a field of seaweed floating on the surface of the water.
 Our guide tore some loose and started to chew on it.
 “Go ahead!
 It’s really good for you!” he called out to us.
 Since I had a reputation to protect as raw shrimp eater I decided to give it a try.
 It was rubbery but very fresh, kind of like the seaweed you get on the side of sushi platters.

 That night we ate at Wolf in the Fog, a restaurant we’d been recommended for dinner.

 I don’t think I’m exaggerating when I say that this was the best meal